Young mother holds baby while talking to a home health nurse

 State Opioid Response (SOR)

 The purpose of the SOR grants is to address the opioid overdose crisis by providing resources for increasing access to FDA-approved medications for the treatment of opioid use disorder (MOUD), and for supporting the continuum of prevention, harm reduction, treatment, and recovery support services for opioid use disorder (OUD) and other concurrent substance use disorders.
 The SOR program also supports the continuum of care for stimulant misuse and use disorders, including for cocaine and methamphetamine.
 The SOR program aims to help reduce unmet treatment needs and opioid-related overdose deaths.
-UWPHI provides training and technical assistance to support program implementation, as well as monitoring and evaluation services around program data for both the SOR 2 and SOR 3 grants.
+UWPHI provides training and technical assistance to support program implementation, as well as monitoring and evaluation services around program data for the SOR-4 grant.

-Evaluation staff: Linnan (PI), Skalitzky, Walsh-Felz, Amos, LaFayette, Hogeterp, Joyner
+Evaluation staff: Linnan (PI), Skalitzky, Walsh-Felz, Amos, LaFayette, Joyner

 Funder: U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) via Wisconsin Department of Health Services